 - It’s crucial to apply well in advance of your intended travel date to allow for any potential delays in processing.

 How hard is it to get a work visa from Canadian government?

-A Temporary Work Permit can be straightforward with a job offer, while Express Entry requires a competitive Comprehensive Ranking System (CRS) score.
+A Temporary Work Permit can be straightforward if you have an offer for a job, while Express Entry requires a competitive Comprehensive Ranking System (CRS) score.
 Provincial Nominee Programs and Global Talent Stream cater to specific skills, while Intra-Company Transfers need a genuine job offer.
-It’s recommended to research each option thoroughly and consider professional advice for a successful application.
+It’s advisable to research each option thoroughly and consider professional advice for a successful application.

 When do you need a work visa for Canada?